 A: Candidates who fail the exam are provided the opportunity to retest, must meet eligibility requirements, pay the required application fees, and complete additional educational preparation.
-To retake the examination, you must complete a minimum of 15 contact hours of advanced practice nursing continuing education that relates to the relative area of weakness in the practice domains of Assessment, Diagnosis, Plan, or Evaluation as indicated on your score report.
+To retake the examination, you must complete a minimum of 15 contact hours of advanced practice nursing continuing education that relates to the relative area of weakness in the practice domains as indicated on your score report.

 Apply online or use the Certification Retake Examination paper application.
 Note: You will not be able to apply to retake the exam until your current application is complete and released.

 Q: If I failed, how soon can I apply to retake the exam?